 Types of fees charged

-With Chase’s HELOCs, you can borrow between $25,000 and $500,000 unless you live in Michigan, where the minimum is $10,000.
 The amount you can borrow also depends on how much you currently owe on your home relative to its value.
-Chase has a loan-to-value ratio limit of 80 percent, though that can vary based on your relationship with the bank.
+Chase has a loan-to-value (LT) ratio limit of 80 percent, though that can vary based on your relationship with the bank.

 Chase also allows you to convert some or all of your balance to a fixed-rate loan if you want to avoid interest rate fluctuations.
-Repayment terms on the fixed-rate option range from 12 months to the remaining term of the HELOC.
+The repayment terms on the fixed-rate option range from 12 months to the remaining term of the HELOC.

-How to qualify for a home equity loan with Chase
+How to qualify for a HELOC with Chase

-If you don’t qualify for a HELOC on your own, you may improve your approval odds by applying with a creditworthy co-applicant.
+If you don’t qualify for a HELOC on your own, you might be able to improve your approval odds by applying with a creditworthy co-applicant.

 Eligible properties include single-family residences, attached single-family residences (including condominiums), cooperative shares and two-unit residences.